sjl421/algo-1/DailyCheck.md

 1. Binary search
 2. Sort an array of strings, so that all the anagrams are next to each other.
-3. There are 2 sorted arrays A and B. A has large enough buffer at the end to hold B.
-  Write a method to merge B into A in sorted order.
-4. Bubble sort
+3. Bubble sort
-5. Insertion sort
+4. Insertion sort

 #### Binary Tree